Bodrum Mugla, Turkey Travel Guide

 GSM networks.
 Your phone should be unlocked for a local SIM from Turkcell, Vodafone Turkey, or Türk Telekom.
 Get one at Milas-Bodrum Airport or in town.
 Airalo offers eSIM options.

 A Smartphone camera often suffices.
 For photographers, a mirrorless or DSLR with a versatile lens is ideal.
-A Waterproof action camera (GoPro) is good for water activities.
+A Waterproof action camera (GoPro) is good for water-based recreation.
 Consider B&H Photo for gear.

 Always download offline maps and translation packs before your trip.
 This helps with navigation even without an internet connection.